noviscient/Factsheet-Wiki/README.md

 2. $R_n$: Represents the **percentage returns** of the strategy for the $nth$ month
 3. `monthly_rets`: pd.Series type which represents all the months and its respective returns for each month
 ## Performance Metrics <a id="section2"></a>
-**Diagram:**
+**Description:**
+The below metrics are used to evaluate and analyze the performance of the strategy over a specific period of time **Diagram:**
 ![image](https://github.com/gabrielyong4/Analytics-Project/assets/114644478/cfabcee2-7fee-4b29-94bc-5af895aa99a0)
 **Location within Factsheet**: Page 1, top left hand side